gjwdyk/WAF-Demo-Notes/Decrypt-TLS-TCPDump-on-BigIP/README.md

 ## Create Pre-Master Secret Log File Using `tshark`

-PreRequisite: `tshark` version 3.4.3 or later. `tshark` is usually installed along together with Wireshark by default.
+PreRequisite: `tshark` version 3.4.3 or later. `tshark` is usually installed along together with WireShark by default.
 You can find `tshark.exe` in the installation directory of WireShark.
 If you use default installation directory, you may be able to find it inside `C:\Program Files\Wireshark\`

 The command syntax: `tshark -r` `[Captured Traffic File Path/Name]` `-Y f5ethtrailer.tls.keylog -Tfields -e f5ethtrailer.tls.keylog >` `[Resulting Pre-Master Secret File Path/Name]`